 Rate Lock Advisory

-Monday’s bond market has opened in positive territory to recover a good part of Friday’s afternoon weakness.
-Stocks are starting the new week mixed with the Dow down 10 points and the Nasdaq up 89 points.
-The bond market is currently up 4/32 (4.13%), but selling Friday afternoon should keep this morning’s mortgage rates slightly higher than Friday morning’s pricing.
+Wednesday’s bond market has opened in positive territory for the first time in five sessions.
+Stocks are mixed again with the Dow up 145 points and the Nasdaq down 43 points.
+The bond market is currently up 4/32 (4.17%), but weakness late yesterday should keep this morning’s mortgage rates close to Tuesday’s early pricing.
+If you saw an intraday increase yesterday afternoon, you should see a slight improvement in this morning’s rates.

 4/32